catececcato/ComplexSystems/README.md

 - Does connectivity look different in different frequency bands or in different regional groupings?

 ## [Entry 6 - Fractals](Portfolio%20Entries%20(pdf)/)
+In the fractal module, we focused on understanding and analyzing fractal patterns in data.
+We explored multifractal behavior using Multifractal Detrended Fluctuation Analysis (MFDFA) and extracted meaningful metrics from the data.

+We discovered that the data exhibits scale-free or power-law behavior, indicating complex underlying structures with long-range correlations and self-similarity.
+By applying MFDFA, we identified multifractal behavior, revealing a wide range of statistical properties across different scales.

+We also explored various metrics derived from MFDFA, providing insights into the data's variability and statistical properties.
+These metrics enhanced our understanding of the data's complexity and allowed us to quantify its dynamics.

+Overall, the fractal module deepened our understanding of fractal patterns and equipped us with tools to analyze and interpret complex data, contributing to broader research in this field.

 ## [Entry 7 - Entropy](Portfolio%20Entries%20(pdf)/)
+This exploration delves into the realm of entropy analysis, covering Shannon Entropy, Sample Entropy, the impact of different embedding dimensions (Edim), and the correlation between Sample Entropy and MFDFA.
+Shannon Entropy measures uncertainty in a probability distribution, while Sample Entropy captures complexity in time series data.
+Analyzing Sample Entropy across different Edim values highlights the importance of choosing the right embedding dimension.
+Furthermore, investigating the correlation between Sample Entropy and MFDFA reveals potential connections between entropy dynamics and scaling properties.
+This exploration deepens our understanding of entropy analysis and its application in unraveling patterns and relationships in complex datasets.

 _This material was initially created as part of Travis J. Wiltshire's Complex Systems Methods for Cognitive and Data Scientists course at Tilburg University._